topquark22/eeprom-programmer/wiring.md

 | GND | power | 12 | 14 | 14 | GND |
 | Vcc | power | 24 | 28 | 28 |  +5V |

 Note 1: On the AT28C64, pin 1 is an output and should not be connected.
 On the AT28C256, pin 1 is an input.
-Implement some logic to get around this if using the same socket for both chip types.
+Use a diode to get around this if using the same socket for both chip types.